-The following financial highlights table is intended to help you understand the Portfolio's financial performance for the periods shown, and certain information reflects financial results for a single Portfolio share.
-The total returns in the table represent the rate that an investor would have earned or lost each period on an investment in the Portfolio (assuming reinvestment of all distributions).
-This information has been obtained from the financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report-along with the Portfolio's financial statements-is included in Vanguard Variable Insurance Fund's most recent annual report to shareholders.
-You may obtain a free copy of the latest annual or semiannual report by visiting vanguard.com or by contacting Vanguard by telephone or mail.
+Financial highlights information is intended to help you understand a fund's performance for the past five years (or, if shorter, its period of operations).
+Certain information reflects financial results for a single fund share.
+Total return represents the rate that an investor would have earned or lost each period on an investment in a fund or share class (assuming reinvestment of all distributions).
+This information has been obtained from the financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report, along with fund financial statements, is included in a fund's most recent annual report to shareholders.
+You may obtain a free copy of a fund's latest annual or semiannual report, which is available upon request.

-Yields and total returns presented for the Portfolio are net of the Portfolio's operating expenses, but do not take into account charges and expenses attributable to the annuity or life insurance program through which you invest.
+Yields and total returns presented for the Portfolio are net of the Portfolio's operating expenses, but they do not take into account charges and expenses attributable to the annuity or life insurance program through which you invest.
 The expenses of the annuity or life insurance program reduce the returns and yields you ultimately receive, so you should bear those expenses in mind when evaluating the performance of the Portfolio and when comparing the yields and returns of the Portfolio with those of other mutual funds.